 The Group has an obligation to connect the renewable energy sources should they meet requirements set by URSO and bear all expenses related to supporting production of electricity from renewable energy sources and combined heat and power production ("OZE/KVET") that represent: purchase of electricity from OZE/KVET, taking responsibility for variance and payment of additional charge in the amount approved by URSO.
 These expenses are covered in the tariff for system operation (TPS).
-In 2015 (2015: year 2014), the Group incurred a loss as a difference between expenses related to purchase of electricity from renewable sources and support of electricity produced from domestic coal and revenues from TPS.
-Based on a decision of URSO from December 2016 (2015: from December 2015), the Group recorded accrued income in the Consolidated Statement on Financial Position in the amount of URSO approved compensation of a 2015 loss (2015: for the year 2014) that enters the TPS for 2017 (2015: in year 2016) in the amount of EUR 73 168 thousand (2015: EUR 76 702 thousand).
+In 2016 (2016: year 2015), the Group incurred a loss as a difference between expenses related to purchase of electricity from renewable sources and support of electricity produced from domestic coal and revenues from TPS.
+Based on a decision of URSO from December 2017 (2016: from December 2016), the Group recorded accrued income in the Consolidated Statement of Financial Position in the amount of URSO approved compensation of a 2016 loss (2016: for the year 2015) that enters the TPS for 2018 (2016: in year 2017) in the amount of EUR 138 176 thousand (2016: EUR 73 168 thousand).